nathants/runclj/readme.md

 ## what

-tooling around single file clojurescript *scripts* running on node or the browser.
+tooling around single file clojurescript programs running on node or the browser.

-run a *.cljs file like it was a *.py file.

 ``` bash
 runclj ./rotate_the_logs.cljs
 ```

+## how

+transparently converts a single clojurescript file into a temporary leiningen project in `.lein/`.

 ## installation